-Separate pediatric area in ED:
+Separate pediatric area in ER:

 Has Pediatric Emergency Care Coordinator(s):

-In 2006, the Institute of Medicine recommended that every U.S. ED identifies both physician and nurse PECCs to improve pediatric emergency care.
+In 2006, the Institute of Medicine recommended that every U.S. ER identifies both physician and nurse PECCs to improve pediatric emergency care.
 We hope that, by making the PECC data publicly available, findERnow will help parents to improve their children’s emergency care, and will motivate many ERs to improve their pediatric emergency care preparedness.